 A study of the chemistry of biological systems including metabolic interrelationships, reaction rates, control mechanisms, and integration of these reactions within the structural framework of the cell.
 Also offered as BIO-436.
 Three lectures per week.
-Prerequisites: CHE-111, CHE-141, CHE-112, CHE-142, CHE-221, CHE-241, BIO-101, BIO-141.
+Prerequisites: CHE-111, CHE-141, CHE-112 with a grade of C or better, CHE-142, CHE-221, CHE-241, BIO-110/151.

-CHE-438 Advanced Biochemistry
+CHE-438 Biochemistry II

-The second part of a 2-part course in Biochemistry, this advanced course is designed to prepare students for graduate study and careers in the fields of Biochemistry & Molecular Biology.
+(Spring, Course Offered Every Year) The second part of a 2-part course in Biochemistry, this advanced course is designed to prepare students for graduate study and careers in the fields of Biochemistry & Molecular Biology.
 The course will present topics in modern Biochemistry including bio-molecular structure, enzyme catalysis, bioenergetics, biosynthesis of bio-molecules, and culminate with a discussion of special topics such as cellular signal transduction.
 Three lectures per week.
-Prerequisites: BIO 110, 151, 251, CHE 111, 141, 112, 142, 221, 241, 222, 242, BIO/CHE 436, 446.
+Prerequisites: BIO 110, 151, 251, CHE 111 with a grade of C or better, 141, 112 with a grade of C or better, 142, 221, 241, 222, 242, BIO/CHE 436, 446.
 Corequisite: CHE 448.

-CHE-441 Experimental Physical Chemistry I
+CHE-441 Experimental Physical Chemistry I (1.00 cr.)

 Laboratory experiments in thermochemistry, equilibria, and kinetics with emphasis on mathematical treatment of data and technical report writing.
-Corequisite courses: CHE-420.
+Corequisite: CHE-420.